pierre-rouleau/trying-erlang/exercises/e4/frequency-server-with-funct-if.rst

 but you'll have to see the file history for the changes between v2 and v2.1.

 I have also updated the PlantUML diagram to represent the concept of timeout.

+Note, however, that I have not added a clear in the server yet.
+I want to do this on request.
+That will be my next and final step.

 Sequence Diagram
 ~~~~~~~~~~~~~~~~